benhowell/react-grid-gallery/README.md

 Another thing to note is that 'h' or height in the srcset attribute does not yet exist.
 Because of the nature of the fixed height of a Lightbox this is problematic for portrait sized images.
 You will need to calculate what the best 'w' size for a portrait size ought to be given the height of the fixed viewport otherwise unnecessarily large images will be fetched.
 See issue: [https://github.com/ResponsiveImagesCG/picture-element/issues/86](https://github.com/ResponsiveImagesCG/picture-element/issues/86)

 Read more about the srcset and sizes attributes here: [https://ericportis.com/posts/2014/srcset-sizes/](https://ericportis.com/posts/2014/srcset-sizes/).

+### General Notes

+ * As the inspiration for this component comes from [Google Photos](https://photos.google.com/), very small thumbnails may not be the most aesthetically pleasing due to the border size applied when selected.
+A sensible rowHeight default of 180px has been chosen, but rowHeights down to 100px are still reasonable.

+ * Gallery width is determined by the containing element.

+ * Image Options: `thumbnail` can point to the same resource as `src`, bearing in mind the resultant data size of the gallery and page load cost.
+Thumbnails of whatever size will be scaled to match `rowHeight`.

+* If you don't know your `thumbnailWidth` and `thumbnailHeight` values, you can find these out using any number of [javascript hacks](http://stackoverflow.com/a/1944298), bearing in mind the load penalty associated with these methods.

 ### Acknowledgements